jae1018/clustervisualizer/README.md

 # clustervisualizer
-A python library for visualizing clustered data form clustering algorithms.
+A python library for visualizing clustered data from clustering algorithms.